PetarMc1/combination-generator/README.md

 ```

 3. Follow Prompt and View Results
-You will find the generated combination files in the `ccombinations` folder.
+You will find the generated combination files in the `combinations` folder.

 ## Contributing
 Check the [Contributing Guidelines](/CONTRIBUTING.md)